streetstoriesems

 I’ll Meet You Upstairs

 I learned how poor the range of our radios was the first time I got stuck in an elevator.
-We were only trapped for about 10 minutes or so but in those 10 minutes I learned I had a crippling case of claustrophobia.
+We were only trapped for about 10 minutes or so but in those 10 minutes, I learned I had a crippling case of claustrophobia.
 Being trapped made that tiny little room feel like a coffin.
 The only scenarios I could imagine involved never getting out, as if we had gotten stuck because of an apocalyptic event that had also wiped out any possibility of rescue.
-You don’t even need an apocalyptic event to be frantic.
+But you don’t even need an apocalyptic event to be frantic.
 One woman in China died because she had gotten stuck in an elevator and no one had looked for her.

-Not long after, I watched an old French movie called Elevator to the Gallows which has a malfunctioning elevator as a central theme.
-After these two experiences I decided to do some research on elevator mechanics, vowing to always carry the tools with me that could get me out of a broken elevator.
 To my horror, I discovered that there is nothing I could bring that would be of any help.
-Not even that occasional hatch in the ceiling could be an option as it can’t be accessed from the inside (now you know too).
+Not even that occasional hatch in the ceiling that they are so fond of showing in movies and television could be an option as it can’t be accessed from the inside (now you know too).
 You are completely at the mercy of your rescuers.
-This is terrifying to a new self-diagnosed claustrophobe in a city of tall buildings.
+This was terrifying to a newly self-diagnosed claustrophobe in a city of tall buildings.

 Now that I’m a lieutenant, unless there’s a pressing need for me to hurry, I’m taking the stairs whenever possible.
 My crews know when I enter a lobby and they’re waiting for the lift that I’ll meet them upstairs.
 Many believe it has to do with the Fitbit on my wrist and my obsessive need to get my steps in, but the real reason is irrational fear, mostly.
 Especially now, since technology has greatly improved the capabilities of our radios and cellphones so that the conditions that led to most of my fears have been alleviated, although some still do exist.

 Not long after I watched the French movie, I was on a call in a tall building.
 I had gone back downstairs to get some things from the ambulance.
 The patient was probably going to RMA [refuse medical assistance] and we wanted another EKG.
 We had needed inconsequential things, like more electrodes and another PCR (pre-hospital care report, which in those days was paper).
-I had grabbed nothing important that could have been used as a tool or a weapon.
+There was nothing important involved that could have been used as a tool or a weapon.
 I was in the elevator by myself pushing the ‘close’ button when a man got in as the doors were closing.
-He gave me a dirty look and said “I saw you hit the close button on me.”

 “I didn’t see you,” I said.